Stars Hollow, Connecticut

 It’s in this postcard-pretty town (a half-hour’s drive from Hartford) that single-mom Lorelai Gilmore raises her teenage daughter Rory.

-POINTS OF INTEREST: The Gilmore home, Luke’s Diner, the Independence Inn (and, later, the Firefly Inn), and Kim’s Antiques (surely the only Korean-owned antique store in all of New England).
+POINTS OF INTEREST: The Gilmore home, Luke’s Diner, the Independence Inn (and, later, the Dragonfly Inn), and Kim’s Antiques (surely the only Korean-owned antique store in all of New England).

 LIVABILITY: A low crime rate, a decent proximity to Boston and New York City, and the arboreal charms of the Nutmeg State?
 What’s not to like?
 (The town might be too twee for some: it does, after all, have its own official troubadour.)